 Members of the Medical Community and its Supporters Gather to Discuss Foundation Plans & Goals

-The Axon Advance Foundation was established in 2013 to advance research, innovation and surgical treatments for peripheral nerve disorders and spinal cord injury.
+The Axon Advance Foundation was established in 2013 to advance research, innovation, and surgical treatments for peripheral nerve disorders and spinal cord injuries.
 Patients come from around the U.S. and the world to be treated by this select group of surgeons, who are among only a handful to perform these procedures.

 The event showcased the mission of the Foundation.
 As Dr. Kaufman concluded in his remarks, “We are trying to be problem solvers where there are, as of yet, no solutions.”